guildai/guild.ai/pages/reference/guildfile.md

 - Full format
 - Operation-only format

-<a id="full-format">*Full*</a> format is used to specify full project
+### Full Format

-configuration.
+*Full format* is used to specify full project configuration.
 It contains a list of top-level objects in the format:

 ``` yaml
 - object_type: name